KUL-recon-lab/course_nucmed_tech/04_data_acquisition.md

 According to the Nyquist criterion, the sampling distance should not be longer than half the period of the highest special frequency component in the acquired signal (you need at least two samples per period to represent a sine correctly).
 Without the cross-planes, the criterion would be violated.
 So the cross-planes are not only useful to increase sensitivity, the are needed to avoid aliasing as well.\

 In 3D mode, the septa are retracted, except for the first and last one.
 The detection is no longer restricted to parallel planes, photon pairs traveling along oblique lines are now accepted as well.
-In chapter [??](#ch:image_formation) we will see that this has a strong impact on image reconstruction.
+In chapter [](05_image_formation.md) we will see that this has a strong impact on image reconstruction.

 This has no effect on spatial resolution, since that is determined by the detector size.
 But the impact on sensitivity is very high.
 In fact, we have already computed all the sensitivities in section [](#sec:septa).
 Those expressions are still valid for 3D PET, if we replace {math}`d` (the distance between the septa) with {math}`Nd`, where {math}`N` is the number of neighboring detector rings.
 To see the improvement for 3D mode, you have to compare to a concatenation of {math}`N` independent detector rings (2D mode), which are {math}`N` times more sensitive than a single ring (at least if we wish to scan an axial range larger than that seen by a single ring).
 So you can see that the sensitivity for trues increases with a factor of {math}`N` when going from 2D to 3D.
 However, scatters increase with {math}`N^2` and randoms even with {math}`N^3`.
 Because the 3D PET is more sensitive, we can decrease the injected dose with a factor of {math}`N` (preserving the count rate).
 If we do that, randoms will only increase with {math}`N^2`.
 Consequently, the price we pay for increased sensitivity is an even larger increase of disturbing events.
 So scatter and randoms correction will be more important in 3D PET than in 2D PET.
 It turns out that scatter in particular poses problems: it was usually ignored in 2D PET, but this is no longer acceptable in 3D PET.
 Various scatter correction algorithms for 3D PET have been proposed in the literature, the one mostly used is described below ([](#sec:petscatcor)).